kubeshop/kusk-gateway/docs/contributing/development.md

-# How to develop Kusk Gateway
+# How to Develop Kusk Gateway

 Kusk Gateway code is managed with the help of [Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) that provides code scaffolding and generation of K8s Custom Resource Definitions files.

-Internally Kusk Gateway uses the [go-control-plane](https://github.com/envoyproxy/go-control-plane) package to configure Envoy with its xDS protocol.
+Internally, Kusk Gateway uses the [go-control-plane](https://github.com/envoyproxy/go-control-plane) package to configure Envoy with its xDS protocol.

-## Code structure to get started with Development
+## **Code Structure to Get Started with Development**
 Below is the (reduced) output of the `tree` command on this repository.

-These are the directories and packages, we believe, you need to know about to get started with Kusk Gateway development.
+These are the directories and packages that we suggest you need to know about to get started with Kusk Gateway development.

 Obviously, there are more, so feel free to investigate the others for yourself to get an idea about how they fit into the overall architecture.